IsraelAzoulay/BTC-Price-Predictor/README.md

 # BTC-Price-Predictor
-This repository contains a project on time series forecasting aimed at predicting the price of Bitcoin.
+This repository contains a project on time series forecasting aimed at forecasting the price of the Bitcoin stock.
 The project leverages machine learning and deep learning techniques using TensorFlow to analyze historical Bitcoin stock data and generate future price predictions.
 The project is implemented on Google Colab for efficient computation and easy accessibility.

 ## Key Features
 - **Data Source:** Historical Bitcoin stock data from CoinDesk
 - **Deep Learning Framework:** TensorFlow
 - **Models Type:** Machine Learning, specifically Deep Learning
-- **Goal:** Prediction of future Bitcoin prices
+- **Goal:** Forecasting future Bitcoin prices
 - **Environment:** Google Colab for development and execution

 ## Repository Contents
 - **Data:** Bitcoin stock data in CSV format
-- **Notebooks:** Google Colab notebooks detailing the data preprocessing, model training, evaluation, visualisation and prediction processes
+- **Notebooks:** Google Colab notebooks detailing the data preprocessing, model training, evaluation, visualisation and prediction (forecasting) processes
 - **Scripts:** Python scripts
 - **Results:** Visualizations and performance metrics of the trained models